-Humphrey, a Republican, was the representative for Washington's 1st congressional district from 1915 to 1917.
+Humphrey was the representative for Washington’s 1st congressional district and was a Republican.
+He served from 1915 to 1917.

 From Nov 1903 to Mar 1917, Humphrey missed 351 of 1,434 roll call votes, which is 24.5%.
 This is on par with the median of 24.9% among the lifetime records of representatives serving in Mar 1917.
 The chart below reports missed votes over time.

 |Dec 1904-Mar 1905||32||10||31.3%||68th|

 |Dec 1906-Mar 1907||34||3||8.8%||30th|